outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - identify the position/structure of certainties & uncertainties in the problem system & apply structures in the positions of certainties & remove structures in the positions of uncertainties to resolve their connections & apply changes until the structures fit the problem system and a solution is defined

-      - iterate through solution success causes & apply interface structures to them to identify a solution automation workflow
+      - iterate through solution success causes & apply interface structures to them to identify/generate/derive an associated solution automation workflow with that solution success cause
         - example solution success causes:
           - 'structural similarities are an opposite structure of a problem of difference so theyre useful for resolving difference problems'
             - apply abstract interface to (identify the general types in) the above solution success cause to identify the general pattern: